 - You must then sign up to have the possibility to buy the tickets.
 Of course, you can also buy tickets at the counter at the station up to 20 minutes before the train departs, but you need to be sure the tickets will not be sold out.

 - To buy the tickets you need to add your passport details (and the passport details of all your travel companions), as this will be checked before boarding.

-Train tickets Cost: From Singapore to Malaysia the the ticket costs MYR 16.75.
-If you are coming back into Singapore it is more cost effective to buy two one way tickets as the ticket from Johor Bahru to Singapore cost MYR 5.
+Train tickets Cost: From Singapore to Malaysia the ticket costs MYR 16.75.
+If you are coming back to Singapore it is more cost-effective to buy two one-way tickets as the ticket from Johor Bahru to Singapore cost MYR 5.

 How to reach Woodland train checkpoint station